themirrazz/syntax7/README.md

 * **more class stuff** feel free to use extends, import, and export!
 * **is javascript** instead of using `Syntax7.ecma`, use `Syntax7.javascript`!
 * **Python is here** want to highlight Python code?
 We've got that covered, with strings, numbers, keywords, and booleans!
+* **highlight,not low light** in the demo, the highlight color is a lighter blue, making it easier to see what you're copying

 ##  How to use custom highlighting